 Leadership Development for Jewish Communal Professionals in Graduate Schools

 Hannah Kapnik Ashar will begin studies in Hadar’s Advanced Kollel in Fall 2019.
-Hannah is a Faculty Member and Manager of Fellowship Year Experience at The Bronfman Fellowship and also serves as the Associate Spiritual Leader of Congregation Bonai Shalom, the Conservative synagogue in Boulder, Colorado.
+Hannah is just wrapping up four years as a Faculty Member and Manager of Fellowship Year Experience at The Bronfman Fellowship and five years as the Associate Spiritual Leader of Congregation Bonai Shalom, the Conservative synagogue in Boulder, Colorado.
 Hannah co-founded The Tefilah Retreat, a weekend of Jewish spiritual practice for young adults, and Come & Listen, podcast of Jewish existential ideas, for which she was an Upstart Fellow.
 Hannah consulted on the Girls In Trouble Curriculum, exploring creative interpretation of stories of women in Tanach.
 Hannah participated in the 2017 Kenissa: Network of Communities of Meaning Consultation, the 2019 M2 Senior Educators Cohort, and Ayeka Soulful Educator Training.
 Hannah has been a birth doula since 2011.
 She graduated from Wellesley College cum laude and has studied at Hadar and Pardes.
 Hannah is married to Yoni, a neuroscientist and clinical psychologist who studies chronic pain and placebo in the brain.
 Their daughters are Zivi and Ayala.

 Ezra Cohen is a first-year rabbinical student at Yeshiva University's Rabbi Isaac Elchanan Theological Seminary.
 He graduated Brandeis University summa cum laude (Phi Beta Kappa) in 2018 with Bachelors' Degrees in Psychology and Near Eastern/Judaic Studies, where he wrote a senior honors thesis on the Jewish legal treatment of depressive disorders and received the Finstein Award for Outstanding Academic Achievement.
 During his college years, Ezra volunteered for a variety of organizations, delivered a regular class on Jewish law to students, conducted research on depression and stigma in medical residents at the New York State Psychiatric Institute, and served as a peer mental health counselor.
 He lives now in Washington Heights, where he teaches weekly at a local synagogue and eats a lot of homemade burritos.
 In his free time, Ezra writes music and enjoys fishing and mountain biking.
 Following rabbinical school, he is looking forward to bringing love and Torah to the American Jewish community on a professional level.

-Hannah is a Program Associate at the Shalom Hartman Institute of North America, where she coordinates research activities and programming for the North American faculty and fellows.
-In the fall, she will begin the Ph.D. program in Educational Linguistics with a concentration in Jewish Studies at Stanford Graduate School of Education.
+Hannah is beginning the Ph.D. program in Educational Linguistics with a concentration in Jewish Studies at Stanford Graduate School of Education.
+She was most recently a Program Associate at the Shalom Hartman Institute of North America, where she coordinated research activities and programming for the North American faculty and fellows.
 Hannah graduated Magna cum Laude from Brandeis University with a B.A. in Judaic Studies and Linguistics, with an honors thesis on the motivations and experiences of Jewish Israeli university students pursuing Arabic studies.
 She served as an undergraduate representative for the Department of Near Eastern and Judaic Studies, and worked as a Research Assistant at the Mandel Center for Studies in Jewish Education.
 She is an alumna of Yeshivat Hadar’s Full-Year Fellowship (‘16-’17), during which she co-taught Judaics at a local day school and co-founded Tisch-ish, Uptown Manhattan’s niggun circle.
 She is fascinated by the sociology and politics of language education, and is passionate about creating space for conversations about language as a means of constructively addressing conflict in our communities.
-From Queens, NY, Hannah enjoys cooking sans recipes, learning and teaching Torah, going on short-but-fulfilling runs, and bringing people together in song in her home in Washington Heights.
+From Queens, NY, Hannah enjoys cooking sans recipes, learning and teaching Torah, going on short-but-fulfilling runs, and bringing people together in song.

 Sion is a student at Azrieli, Yeshiva University’s Graduate School of Jewish Education, where he is pursuing an Executive Model Ed.D. in Jewish Educational Leadership and Innovation.
 He received his B.A. in psychology from Yeshiva College, his ordination from the Rabbi Isaac Elchanan Theological Seminary, and his MS.Ed in Educational Leadership from Brooklyn College.
 Sion serves as the principal of Yeshivah Prep, a high school for students seeking individualized education within a day-school environment, and is on the rabbinical staff at Mikdash Eliyahu synagogue.
 In the past, Sion worked at Ramaz Middle School, Barkai Yeshiva, Congregation Magen David of Manhattan and the Edmond J. Safra Synagogue.
 At Azrieli, Sion plans to focus his doctoral research in investigating how to create curriculum and professional training for schools and educators seeking to serve Sephardic student populations.
 In the future, Sion hopes to lead a vibrant, traditional and inclusive Sephardic institution and to embody a humanistic Sephardic Torah with the values of Ahavat Israel (love of all Jews) and Kevod Habriot (respect for all).
 He lives with his wife, Mijal, and son, Ness, in lower Manhattan.

-Emily Goldberg Winer is a student at Yeshivat Maharat in Riverdale, NY and the incoming Jewish Chaplain at the Bedford Hills Correctional Facility, a maximum security women's prison.
+Emily Goldberg Winer is a student at Yeshivat Maharat in Riverdale, NY.
 She graduated Magna Cum Laude from Muhlenberg College where she studied Religion and Jewish Studies.
 There, she was a research and program intern at the Institute for Jewish-Christian Understanding, compiling post-biblical resources for the Jewish Annotated New Testament (Oxford, 2011) and researching rabbinic references for the Christian Lectionary readings for churches across the country to incorporate into their services.
 Committed to interfaith dialogue and pluralism, she has engaged in programs rooted in religious diversity, first among fellow Jews at the Bronfman Youth Fellowship and Drisha, and later across faiths through internships at the Shalom Hartman Institute, Tanenbaum, and Auburn.
 Her most humbling experiences, however, came from her years of working at the Phoebe nursing home with residents with dementia and Altzheimer's, as well as the Lehigh County Jail where she facilitated text studies and focus groups for men and women.
 She has participated in the 92nd Street Y's Jewish Innovation Fellowship and the Shalom Hartman Rabbinic Student Fellowship.
 Emily lives in Riverdale with her husband Jonah, and when not learning Torah or brainstoriming ways to make Judaism more inclusive, she loves people and dog watching, volunteering at soup kitchens, and subtly adding puns into normal conversations.

 Shira will be pursuing a PhD at Yale in the religious literary-history of the ancient Mediterranean, focusing on the emergence of rabbinic Judaism and early Christianity.
 Her work is driven by questions of religious innovation, identity formation, and the politics of orthodoxy.
 While her research is grounded in antiquity, her work has been shaped by her experiences as a Jewish feminist.
 After graduating Phi Beta Kappa from Barnard, Shira began working for the Jewish Orthodox Feminist Alliance.
 There, she oversaw the JOFA Blog, produced the Joy of Text, organized an international college shabbaton, and engineered the first JOFA Maharat Summer Tour.
 As the Kaufman Fellow at University of Chicago’s Divinity School, Shira has continued to advocate for women’s inclusion, leadership, and education by teaching throughout North America and the UK.
 In 2018, Shira served as JOFA UK's Be’er Miriam Scholar, speaking about ritual theory and Jewish feminism on high school and college campuses in England and Scotland.
 As Shira moves deeper into her studies, she intends to use lessons learned from late antique religious identity formation to renegotiate the boundaries of orthodoxy in the present.
 Ultimately, she hopes to fashion a career that allows her to fully live out her Jewish, feminist, and academic ambitions.